 What You Need to Know About the ESMA Mandate and ESEF Reporting

 Digital transformation is everywhere, including on the agenda of the European Securities and Markets Authority (ESMA).
 The EU's broader goal for a single digital market strategy includes requiring issuers to prepare their annual financial reports in a single electronic reporting format.
-Any new requirements from ESMA impacts issuers' regulatory compliance teams, and the mandate for a new, standardized EU single electronic data format is no different.
+Any new requirements from ESMA impacts issuers' regulatory compliance teams, and the mandate for a standardised EU single electronic data format is no different.

 What is the European Single Electronic Format?

-New ESMA rules governing the EU single digital market strategy
+ESMA rules governing the EU single digital market strategy

 The 2013 EU Transparency Directive (TD) sets the rules for ESMA and the transparency requirements of issuers.
 The EU Transparency Directive assigned ESMA the responsibility of developing regulatory technical standards (RTS) for the single digital reporting format.
 On Dec.
 18, 2017, ESMA published the final draft for the RTS, setting the groundwork for ESEF reporting.

 Starting Jan.
 1, 2020, all EU issuers (approximately 5,300 EU companies) will be required to use the global open source XBRL electronic data reporting format when drawing up their financial reports.
-According to the directive, each EU member state must provide an Officially Appointed Mechanism (OAM) that will be responsible for the storage and dissemination of regulated data.
+According to the directive, each EU member state must provide an Officially Appointed Mechanism (OAM) that is responsible for the storage and dissemination of regulated data.
 Therefore, additional requirements may be required on a national level.